BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our People/Roles/Role Profiles/full-stack-engineer.md

 ## Essential skills

-We believe every engineer should have a fundamental understanding of development, infrastructure and testing and therefore you’ll need at least some of these skills to help you pick the role up quickly.
-It’s not a long list, in no particular order, and like Meatloaf said _"Two out of three ain't bad."_  Burendo are invested in the growth of our consultants, and provide a healthy self development budget you can use to grow in the areas mentioned below, or any other of your choosing!
+We believe every engineer should have a fundamental understanding of development, infrastructure, and testing and therefore you’ll need at least some of these skills to help you pick the role up quickly.
+It’s not a long list, in no particular order, and like Meatloaf said _"Two out of three ain't bad."_  Burendo are invested in the growth of our consultants and provide a healthy self-development budget you can use to grow in the areas mentioned below, or any other of your choosing!

+Must have:
+- Experience working within cloud environments, specifically AWS or Azure.

 At least one of:
-- Experience working within cloud environments, such as AWS, Azure or Google Cloud Platform.
-- Fundamental coding experience in Python, Java, C#, JavaScript, TypeScript or another widely used language.
+- Fundamental coding experience in Python, Java, C#, JavaScript, TypeScript, or another widely used language.
 - Experience in front end development frameworks such as ReactJS, AngularJS or Vue.
 - Fundamental understanding of infrastructure-as-code with Terraform or an equivalent technology